mark-hahn/anysyn/README.md

 ### What AnySyn doesn't do

-AnySyn makes no changes to ES6 just to be more compatible with coffeescript.
+AnySyn makes no changes to ES6 just to be more compatible with CoffeeScript.
 AnySyn is only to reduce ES6 noisiness.
 For example these are **not** supported.

 ```
 str = `AnySyn doesn't change #{this} to ${that}`